 Endure loneliness: He is not a dog made to stay alone for long hours.
 He needs to be surrounded and stimulated regularly to be well in his paws.

-Easy to train / obedient: The Red Golden Retriever dog is very easy to educate since he will want and need to please his master.
-Of a docile nature, he will be eager to learn, if indeed the learning methods are respectful of the principles of positive education.
+Easy to train / obedient: The Red Golden Retriever dog is very easy to educate since he wants and needs to please his master.
+Of a docile nature, he will be eager to learn if, indeed, the learning methods are respectful of the principles of positive education.

 Education should be started from an early age for the Golden Retriever puppy.
-Until his first 20 weeks of life, his brain is in turmoil, he will need to learn and be stimulated so that his natural abilities develop.
+Until his first 20 weeks of life, his brain is in turmoil; he will need to learn and be stimulated to develop his natural abilities.